Amazon Employees: The Best Ways to Leverage Your Charitable Giving

 If you’re usually a cash donor, it could be favorable to look at other ways of giving.
 Using assets means not having to use after-tax income for giving.
 Plus, you’ll be limiting your capital gains tax when you decide to sell your securities.
 Not only does this help you reduce your own tax liability, but it can also result in a larger donation to your charities.

 Other Charitable Giving Strategies for Amazon Employees

 It’s always a good idea to review your tax strategy each year to ensure you’re capitalizing on the best opportunities to reduce your liability.

 Whether you mirror some of the examples above or tend to give considerably less to charity each year, it’s important you exercise your options to avoid leaving money on the table.

 To make the most impact as a donor to the causes you care about, check out our interview with Philanthropic Advisor Molly Norton.
-If you need help planning your charitable gifting strategy, schedule a consultation with one of our experts and start making the best use of your Amazon corporate benefits.
+If you need help planning your charitable gifting strategy, schedule time with our team to start making the best use of your Amazon corporate benefits.